-If you thought getting a nibble or strike on a fishing line was fun, then you’ll think spear fishing is a rush.
-Whether you are snorkeling or Scuba Diving, in fresh water or salt, spear fishing is a blast!
-For those of you who enjoy hunting season, don’t worry about the long break for looking for your prey, you can hunt fish all summer long.
-Family Fun Scuba & Snorkel will have TWO SPEAR FISHING DERBIES EVERY SUMMER.
+If you thought getting a nibble or strike on a fishing line was fun, then you’ll think spearfishing is a rush.
+Whether you are snorkeling or Scuba Diving, in freshwater or salt, spearfishing is a blast!
+For those of you who enjoy hunting season, don’t worry about the long break away from your passion.
+You can spearfish all year long.
+Family Fun Scuba & Snorkel will have a SPEARFISHING DERBIES EVERY SUMMER.
 CONTACT US FOR MORE INFORMATION!
 Info@FamilyFunScuba.com

-First and foremost, you have to purchase a fishing license and WY Conservation Stamp (unless you are 14-18 years old accompanied wit a licensed adult).
+First and foremost, you have to purchase a fishing license and WY Conservation Stamp (unless you are 14-18 years old accompanied by a licensed adult).

 Underwater Spear Gun Fishing